Ringgold restarts conversation of possibly constructing a community dog park

 No action was taken on the matter, for Bomar said he mainly added it to the agenda for discussion purposes and to gauge interest.

-Before the night’s conversation on the issue ceased, Councilman Randall Franks pointed out the city could perhaps pursue a joint effort with Catoosa County in regards to land where a park could be constructed.
+Before the night’s conversation on the issue ceased, council member Randall Franks pointed out the city could perhaps pursue a joint effort with Catoosa County in regards to land where a park could be constructed.

 “We were saying (in the work session) that if there’s a potential partnership between the city and county on some joint land that we both have facilities on, that we could look at that being a potential location,” Franks said.